DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/php.md

 #### Option 2: Use placeholders in your message {#use-placeholders-in-your-message}

-You can use placeholders in your message to select which trace correlation identifiers will be automatically injected into your logs.
+You can use placeholders in your message to select which trace correlation identifiers are automatically injected into your logs.
 The PHP tracer supports the following placeholders:
 - `%dd.trace_id%`: the trace ID
 - `%dd.span_id%`: the span ID
 - `%dd.service%`: the service name